 All initial consultations are free and confidential.
-If you decide to hire us, you will usually pay an initial fee of just $100.
-After that, we charge nothing until we recover money for you.
+If you decide to hire us, you often pay an initial fee that can be as low as $100.
+After that, if we decide to take your case on contingency, we charge nothing until we recover money for you.

 According to the NYC Department of Consumer Affairs, the majority of people making claims get paid within 90 days.
 For many reasons, including whether we have to a file a lawsuit or not, the length of the process can vary.
 Some cases settle quickly; others take longer.
 We always do our absolute best to bring your claim to a resolution with which you are satisfied as quickly as possible.

 You could do it on your own, but studies show claimants have a higher success rate, collect more money, and do so more quickly if they hire a lawyer.
 J.R. has decades of experience and a very high success rate.
 J.R. is not intimidated by the system, and he loathes those who don’t pay hard-working people.

 Almost certainly.
 You qualify as a "freelancer" entitled to special benefits as long as you are hired to provide any sort of service in exchange for compensation.
 You qualify even if you have a company, so long as the company has no other employees.
 Only salespeople, attorneys, medical professionals, and government contract work are excluded.
 Nearly all individuals hired as independent contractors for pay are covered.

 Sometimes, but not always.
 You are legally entitled to up to double your unpaid invoice under many circumstances.
 However, sometimes, it is easier and quicker to get you paid if you agree to accept less than the doubled amount.
 J.R. will help you decide when and how much to accept, but ultimately, it is your decision.